svenrubio/blockland-render-v20/README.md

 - Support_Prepper (Old): https://forum.blockland.us/index.php?topic=174563.0

 *By LakeYS - http://LakeYS.net*
+*Continued and ported fully for v20 by Sveny - https://sveny.tf*

 # Project Goal
 The goal of this project is to create a polished survival horror experience that conforms to Blockland's non-linear gameplay style.